 Problems related to menopause -- When estrogen levels drop after menopause, women may have vaginal dryness and other changes that may make sex painful.
 Women who have painful intercourse after menopause may want to ask their doctors about estrogen therapy, as a vaginal ring or cream.
 Over-the-counter products are available as creams or gels for women who have vaginal dryness.
 Your doctor may also consider a testosterone patch or cream, although using testosterone for sexual dysfunction is controversial.
 Women who have pain with intercourse may try taking naproxen or ibuprofen before having sex.

 A variety of psychological, behavioral, and interpersonal therapies may also help with sexual disorders.
 For example, combination therapy, including both sex therapy and medications, may work best for premature ejaculation.

 Complementary and Alternative Therapies

 Sexual dysfunction caused by decreased circulation, hormonal imbalance, depression, or anxiety may be helped by alternative therapies.
 Be sure to work with an experienced provider of alternative therapies and tell all of your doctors about the herbs, supplements, and medications you are taking.
 Many have side effects and can interact with each other.
 Unless noted, treatments are for both men and women.

 Nutrition and Supplements

-Chaste tree (Vitex agnus castus) helps your body produce hormones normally but must be taken long term (12 - 18 months) to work.
+Chaste tree (Vitex agnus castus) helps your body produce hormones normally, but must be taken long term (12 to 18 months) to work.